lucasbretana/2019.1-CG/notes/5_Camera.md

 #### Finding u,v,w
 - given the two parameters lookV and upV

+- the W axis is exactly the look vector, but looking into the other direction
+  + that's because we use the _right hand system_

+- the U axis is calculated by with the up vector, considering that this axis must be perpendicular to the W
+  + the up vector no necessarily is perpendicular, so we fix is

+- at last, but no least, we use the W and U to find the V

 ```
 - finding W = -lookV/|lookV|

 - finding U = upV x W/|upV x W|

+- finding V = lookV * upV
 ```

+- now we have (u,v,w) in relation to the origin (__canonical basis__)
+  + what we want is the opposite, the world in relation to the camera

+#### World-to-Camera: Translate
+- to move all objects in the scene (that are in relation to the canonical)
+  + simply multiply the vertex by the matrix with the values of the central point of the camera axis

+- [TODO] add matrix

+#### World-to-Camera: Rotation
+- ...
+[TODO] complete....  matrix

+- we use inside info about the matrix to calculate its inverse
+  + columns are orthogonal to each other
+  + columns represent unit vectors

+- knowing that we can just the __Tranpose__ of the matrix
+  + easy breezy lemon squeeze

+__NOTE:__ it is just valid for rotation matrix, since we know those properties of it